top of page

 Blunt Snouted Lenok

 The blunt snouted or blunt nose lenok has the largest range of the lenok species.
-Referred to as the Manchurian Trout, it occupies the rivers and streams of Mongolia, Russia, and China.
+Referred to as the Amur or Manchurian Trout, it occupies the rivers and streams of Mongolia, Russia, and China.
 It's ventrally oriented mouth is perfect for feeding on insect though larger lenok have been known to eat other fish and even mice.

 Blunt Snouted Lenok